Voyager vs. Robinhood - Which is Better for You?

 Robinhood’s free share of stock (around $5 on average) is very easy to get, simply sign-up through a referral link and complete the KYC information and make a deposit to earn a random free stock (generally around $5 in value, but there’s a 2% or so chance at getting a $10+ bonus).

-Meanwhile Voyager offers only a $25 bonus, but it’s very easy and straight-forward to get, all you have to do is sign up for an account and enter in the promo code “ZACYAJ” when signing up and buy $100 or more of crypto through the app and you’ll get $25 in bitcoin right-away deposited into your account.
+Meanwhile Voyager offers only a $25 bonus, but it’s very easy and straight-forward to get, all you have to do is sign up for an account through this link (no promo code needed) and simply buy $100 or more of crypto through the app and you’ll get $25 in bitcoin right-away deposited into your account.

 Overall it doesn’t make sense nabbing just one sign-up bonus, but hey if you aren’t interested in giving out your info to extra exchanges you don’t plan on using don’t collect them both, it’s all up to you of course.